opensearch-project/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 ### Creating a client connection in Rust

-Request signing is configured using the [`Credentials::AwsSigV4`](https://docs.rs/opensearch/latest/opensearch/auth/enum.Credentials.html#variant.AwsSigV4) enum variant or its helper conversion from an AWS SDK config.
+Request signing is configured using the [`Credentials::AwsSigV4`](https://docs.rs/opensearch/latest/opensearch/auth/enum.Credentials.html#variant.AwsSigV4) enum variant or its helper conversion from an AWS SDK configuration.
 See [aws-config](https://docs.rs/aws-config/latest/aws_config/) for other AWS credentials provider implementations, for example, to assume a role.

+Use the following code to create a connection in Rust:

 ```rust
 use opensearch::{